imsibaja/coastal-conservation/README.md

-# coastal-conservation
-Assessing Range Shifts of Coastal Species to Inform Conservation in California’s Biogeographic Transition Zones
+# Assessing Range Shifts of Coastal Species to Inform Conservation in California’s Biogeographic Transition Zones

 ## Overview
 This project will inform a strategic conservation plan for monitoring and preserving biodiversity under climate change within the Dangermond Preserve.